Use cid for universally unique ids

 with a single relational database instance.

-i.e. the server/database controls the id
+i.e. the server/database controls the id of records.

 But our ambition has always been